*UPDATE 2022 – LISSE HAS GONE OUT OF BUSINESS 🙁

 What type of products do you create?

-I’ve developed a rose gold safety razor for women as well as clean and cruelty-free shaving products.
+I’ve developed a rose gold safety razor for women and clean and cruelty-free shaving products.
 We’ve also just been Leaping Bunny certified!

 How do you select which ingredients to use?
 Is there anything in particular you avoid?